 Add to that other pressures coming from their peers, their parents, and their teachers and it isn’t difficult to see that the high school years are challenging for many adolescents.

 Will it be the teacher who sees her quietly sitting at her desk while others chatter and laugh before class?
-(The reality in 2019 is that they are all on their cell phones now, so there is very little communication even among them in class).
+(The reality today is that they are all on their cell phones, so there is very little communication even among them in hallways).

 Will it be Mom who wonders why her usually vivacious young daughter has suddenly turned moody and temperamental?

 Who will really listen?